nexxia-ai/aigentic-examples/documents/README.md

 # Document Processing Example

-This example demonstrates how to work with documents in aigentic agents, including text files, images, PDFs, and other document types.
+This example demonstrates how to work with documents in aigentic agents by analyzing an employment contract.

 ## What You'll Learn

 - Embedding documents directly in agent context
-- Using document references for on-demand retrieval
-- Loading documents from local filesystem
-- Processing multiple documents simultaneously
+- Processing text documents for information extraction
 - Extracting structured data from documents
-- Best practices for different document scenarios
+- Best practices for document analysis

-## Examples Demonstrated
+## Example Demonstrated

-### 1. Embedded Text Document
+### Contract Analysis
-Analyze an employment contract by embedding the full text in the agent's context.
+Analyze an employment contract by embedding the full text in the agent's context and extracting key information.

-**Use case**: Contract analysis, legal document review
+**Use case**: Contract analysis, legal document review, information extraction

-**Pattern**: Small documents that need to be fully accessible

-### 2. Embedded Image Document
-Extract structured data from a receipt image.

-**Use case**: Receipt processing, invoice extraction, OCR tasks

-**Pattern**: Visual document analysis with specific data extraction

-### 3. Document References
-Use document references for large documentation sets where the LLM retrieves content on-demand.

-**Use case**: Knowledge bases, technical documentation, FAQ systems

-**Pattern**: Large document collections where only relevant sections are needed

-### 4. Multi-Document Analysis
-Compare and analyze multiple quarterly financial reports together.

-**Use case**: Financial analysis, trend identification, comparative reporting

-**Pattern**: Analyzing relationships and patterns across multiple documents

-### 5. Local Document Store
-Load documents from the filesystem using the LocalStore implementation.

-**Use case**: File-based document management, existing document repositories

-**Pattern**: Lazy loading from disk storage

 ## Running the Example